uptrace/bun-docs/docs/guide/queries.md

 }
 ```

-You can also add query options from the `BeforeCreateTableQuery` hook.
-For example, the query above
+You can also modify query from the `BeforeCreateTableQuery` hook.
-can be written as:

 ```go
 var _ bun.BeforeCreateTableQueryHook = (*Book)(nil)